About Tilburg: TILTing Perspectives

 Tilburg is the sixth largest city in the Netherlands.
 It has a population of over 200,000, representing many nationalities.
-Tilburg is rightly proud of its reputation as a centre of learning: A student population of over 27,000 makes Tilburg one of the Netherlands' principal educational centres.
+Tilburg is rightly proud of its reputation as a center of learning: A student population of over 27,000 makes Tilburg one of the Netherlands' principal educational centers.
 The city has a mix of traditional and modern architecture, from factory houses and villas to sprawling housing estates.
 Surrounded on all sides by woods and scenic areas, Tilburg is also a green city.
-Tilburg is situated only 10 kilometres from the Belgian border and 100 kilometres from Germany.
+Tilburg is situated only 10 kilometers from the Belgian border and 100 kilometers from Germany.
 Amsterdam and Brussels are only 1,5 hours away.
 In an hour you can be on the beach.

 Tilburg’s city center is compact, so you can easily get around on foot to many places.
 The city center, which is located immediately south of the central train station, is where most of the hotels and restaurants are located.
 It is a small but lively area in the evenings and weekends.

 The conference proceedings will take place at the Tilburg University campus, which lies approximately 4 km to the west of the city center.
 You can take buses from the city center to the campus, or you can take trains from the central station to the Tilburg University train station.
 Buses run more frequently than the trains and will drop you off closer to the campus.